acapet/DiageneticModelling/DiageneticModelling_2019_Answers.md

     ## [1] "9.8531 mmolO2/m2/d"

-!
-WHEN YOU'RE DONE !
-Execute the following code chunks in Rstudio, to explore interactively the role of each parameter.
+**When you're done,** execute the following code chunks in Rstudio, to explore interactively the role of each parameter.

 ( you might have to execute : `install.packages('shiny', repos='https://cran.rstudio.com/')` )